sitic/monochrome/README.md

 # Create some video with shape (time, height, width) as a numpy array
 video = np.random.rand(500, 256, 256)

-# Show the video, see Tutorial for more details and options
+# Display the video, see the tutorial for more details and options.
+# Monochrome should automatically start and show the video in a loop.
 mc.show_video(video, name="First Video", cmap='viridis', vmin=0, vmax=1)
-# Monochrome should automatically start and show the video in a loop

-# Several videos can be shown at the same time, they will be played in sync if they have the same length
+# Play second video in sync with the first (note that the videos should have the same length)
 video2 = (np.random.rand(500, 256, 256) * 65535).astype(dtype=np.uint16)
-mc.show_video(video2, name="Second Video", comment="Blebbistatin", bitrange="uint16")
+mc.show_video(video2, name="Second Video", comment="This is a uint16 video", bitrange="uint16")
-# Monochrome will auto-detect the data type and bitrange of the video and display it accordingly
+# `bitrange` argument is optional, Monochrome will auto-detect the data type

 # Layers can be added on top of video
 overlay = np.random.rand(500, 256, 256)
-overlay[:, 64:192, :] = np.nan # NaN values are not displayed, instead the video below is shown mc.show_layer(overlay, parent="Second Video", cmap='PRGn', opacity='centered')
+overlay[:, 64:192, :] = np.nan # NaN values will be transparent pixels, see tutorial
+mc.show_layer(overlay, parent="Second Video", cmap='PRGn', opacity='centered')

-# Additional functions:
+# List of functions:
-# mc.show() is a shortcut for mc.show_video()/show_layer()/show_image()/show_file(), it will try to auto-detect the input type and call the appropriate function
+# mc.show() is a shortcut for mc.show_video()/show_layer()/show_image()/show_file(),
+#           it will try to auto-detect the input type and call the appropriate function.
+# mc.show_video() to show videos
-# mc.show_image() can be used to show single images
+# mc.show_image() to show single images
-# mc.show_file() can be used to load videos from file
+# mc.show_layer() to show layers on top of videos/images
-# mc.show_points() can be used to visualize point positions over time
+# mc.show_points() to visualize point positions over time over videos
-# mc.show_flow() can be used to visualize optical flow fields over time
+# mc.show_flow() to visualize optical flow fields over time
+# mc.show_file() to load videos from file in Monochrome
+# mc.launch() to start Monochrome from Python
 ```

 ## Native Video File Formats